bitrise-io/stacks/content/changelogs/Xcode stacks.md

 This stack update is for {{< chip text="stable" >}} {{< chip text="14.3" >}} only.

+- macOS has been upgraded from 13.2 to 13.5
 - The default Go version had been incorrectly reported as `1.20` in the stack report.
 This is now fixed, the report displays the correct default Go version, which is `1.18`.
 Note: this is [soon going to change to Go 1.21](https://bitrise.io/blog/post/xcode-15-is-coming-with-major-stack-updates)
 - Resolved some iOS simulator performance problems
 - Android SDK packages `platform-33` and `platform-34` are now preinstalled